Developer Guides & Tutorials

 Supporting multiple locales

-To support multiple languages, create separate .resx files for each locale:
+To support multiple languages, create separate .resx files per culture:

 • Neutral culture: <resource-file-name>.<language>.resx